-- You must have and maintain current health insurance and show verification of coverage each year while matriculated in the program. - GCU and the clinical agencies that provide practical experiences for our students are not responsible or liable for the costs of medical follow-up or expenses incurred. - If evaluation and treatment is required by the facility where students are completing clinical experiences, the student is responsible for all costs and associated follow up. - In the event that students are injured or exposed to blood and body fluids, students will: - o Immediately notify your clinical instructor or site supervisor - o Wash the area immediately and thoroughly with soap and - o Within 24 hours, follow-up with the students' Primary Care Provider who will make a determination of immunization status and give appropriate prophylaxis or referral for appropriate prophylaxis.

-© 2022 Grand Canyon University.
+- You must have and maintain current health insurance and show verification of coverage each year while matriculated in the program. - GCU and the clinical agencies that provide practical experiences for our students are not responsible or liable for the costs of medical follow-up or expenses incurred. - If evaluation and treatment is required by the facility where students are completing clinical experiences, the student is responsible for all costs and associated follow up. - In the event that students are injured or exposed to blood and body fluids, students will: - o Immediately notify your clinical instructor or site supervisor - Wash the area immediately and thoroughly with soap and water. - Within 24 hours, follow-up with the students' Primary Care Provider who will make a determination of immunization status and give appropriate prophylaxis or referral for appropriate prophylaxis. - o Assume full responsibility for disease sequelae. - © 2022 Grand Canyon University.
 All Rights Reserved.